Summer Internship - FAQ's

 10. Are the intern placements only available in Wellington?

-No, some interns can be based in Auckland it is dependent on the agency where they want to offer the placement.
+No, some interns can be based in Auckland, as it's dependent on the agency and where they want to offer intern placements.
 However, the majority of placements are based in Wellington.

 11. Can I apply for the Summer Intern programme even though I am a first year or high-school student?